mohsen77sk/msk/libs/docs/panel/colors/README.md

-# documentation
+# docs-panel-colors

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test documentation` to execute the unit tests.
+Run `nx test docs-panel-colors` to execute the unit tests.